You have turned-in this assignment. You can review the lesson and see your previous answers.

 So you can see that this area is in the 10% most deprived areas in England.

-So this is fairly deprived, and we can see these different reasons why that is.
+So this is fairly deprived and we can see these different reasons why that is.

 The lower the score, the more deprived it is according to this data.

-So we can see there are issues maybe with crime, education, employment, health, income, so on and so forth.
+So we can see there are issues maybe crime, education, employment, health, income, so on and so forth.

 But also areas where maybe there's less deprivation.